in partnership with Cayuga Medical Center

 Nick is a qualified teacher of Mindfulness-Based Stress Reduction, having received his training from the Center for Mindfulness at the University of Massachusetts Medical Center.
 He has taught the MBSR program at schools, universities, hospitals, and health centers since 2007.
 He is also certified as a meditation teacher and a yoga teacher through the Integral Yoga Academy in Buckingham, Virginia.

-The Stress Reduction Program meets for one orientation session, followed by eight consecutive weekly 2-hour sessions at Island Health & Fitness in Ithaca.
+The Stress Reduction Program meets for eight consecutive weekly 2-hour sessions.
 The next session start dates are listed in the footer below.
-The cost of the program is $400, and payment is due at the first or second week of the class.
+The cost of the program is $400.
 This fee includes a set of compact discs and other supporting materials.
 Extended payment options are available in cases of need.
 To register, please send a $100 deposit check to 105 Rachel Carson Way, Ithaca, NY 14850.
 I will email to confirm receipt of deposit and your registration

-To reserve a seat in the orientation session, or to obtain further information, please call or email Nick at 607-279-4769 or email@example.com.
+If you have questions or would more information, please call or email Nick at 607-279-4769 or firstname.lastname@example.org.